 Messages like this tell the attacker whether an email address is active and if the recipient is likely to accept this initial email as legitimate.
 Notice the email address ends in @mail.ru instead of @eku.edu like a real university email address would.
 The attacker has taken all of the elements of the real Laurence’s email and spoofed it for their own purposes.
 If the attacker gets a response, they can execute the second part of their plan, whether it be to get additional information or deliver a malicious link.

 Spear Phishing Defenses

-Email security software can block many of these emails, but some will still slip through.
+Email security software can block many of these emails, but some will still slip through even if you have the proper prevention methods in place.
 Double-check the email address these emails come from as well as the reply address.
 If you’re on your computer, hover your mouse over any links to see where they’ll take you before clicking on them.
 With some mobile phones, you can hold down your finger on a link to see where it goes, although this is riskier than checking it from a computer.
 Never open any attachments without making sure the message is legitimate.

 In addition to verifying the email address, check for grammatical errors that may indicate an attacker is looking for easy targets.
 While everyone makes mistakes in their emails occasionally, phishing attempts will have a higher number of errors than usual because they want to capture people that won’t question the attacker’s further actions.

 If you can’t tell whether the message is real or not, contact the alleged sender through a different channel.
 Don’t reply to the email if it’s fraudulent or you’re unsure.

 Whaling is similar to spear phishing, except that it targets high-level employees, like executives or directors.
 They typically have access to the most valuable information in a company, making them appealing targets for attackers.
 Bad actors can either sell the information they’re able to gather or hold it for ransom.
 Additionally, they may be able to manipulate these high-level employees into wiring large amounts of money into the attacker’s account.